Interview with human rights activist and lawyer Le Quoc Quan

 Were you aware of the international support while you were in prison?

-‘The first 2 years, I did not know that so many organizations were focussing on my case.
+‘The first 2 years, I did not know that so many organizations were focusing on my case.
 Now, I am aware of the international attention, the letters to the Government of Viet Nam, the decision of the UN Working Group on Arbitrary Detention, the fact that my case was raised by many foreign politicians.
 I know that many people sent me Christmas cards last year, to my address in prison.
 I never received these Christmas cards.
 Maybe the wards of the prison collected them and put them on walls of their office.
 I am very thankful to the people who sent me these cards, because it makes the authorities realize that people all over the world care about my case.’

 Will you continue with blogging about human rights issues?